BruinGrowly/URI_Transformer/docs/ARCHITECTURE.md

 The `TruthSenseTransformer` class orchestrates the entire semantic alignment process.
 Its key functions include:

 - **Coordinate Alignment:** The raw `PhiCoordinate` from the front-end is aligned with a predefined `anchor_point`, resulting in an `aligned_coord`.
 This process is governed by the `harmony_index`.
-- **ICE Pipeline Processing:** In this version, the ICE framework (Intent, Context, and Execution) is implicitly applied by aligning the `raw_coord` to the closest `Principle` in the Knowledge Graph.
-The `aligned_coord` effectively represents the outcome of this principled alignment.
+- **ICE Pipeline Processing:** The `TruthSenseTransformer` now explicitly processes the `raw_coord` through the `ICEFramework`'s layered pipeline (Intent, Context, Execution).
+Each stage refines the coordinate by aligning it towards the `closest_principle`, resulting in the `aligned_coord`.
+This makes the application of the ICE framework dynamic and explicit.
 - **Knowledge Graph Integration:** The `aligned_coord` is used to query the `KnowledgeGraph` to find the closest matching `Principle`, making the system's reasoning transparent.
 - **Semantic Calculus:** The `raw_coord` and `aligned_coord` are analyzed by the `SemanticCalculus` to determine the "velocity" and "acceleration" of the semantic shift that occurred during alignment.